-- Design and visualize the database tables and their relationships. - Add notes to the diagram. - Auto-align the tables and links for cleaner visualization. - Save the diagram and open it later to continue working on it. - Generate ready to run SQL from the database design. - Generate the database diagram for an existing database. - · Drag and drop tables from object explorer to the diagram.
+- Design and visualize the database tables and their relationships. - Add notes to the diagram. - Auto-align the tables and links for cleaner visualization. - Save the diagram and open it later to continue working on it. - Generate ready to run SQL from the database design. - Generate the database diagram for an existing database. - Drag and drop tables from browser tree to the diagram.

 You can open multiple copies of the ERD tool in individual tabs simultaneously.
-You can also generate an ERD from a database, schema or a table.
+To close a copy of the ERD tool, click the X in the upper-right hand corner of the tab bar.